manuel-uberti/manuel-uberti.github.io/about.md

 Software developer by day, I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.
-In the last couple of years, my interest is shifted towards Functional Programming thanks to languages such as Clojure and Scala.
+In the last couple of years, my interest has shifted towards Functional Programming thanks to languages such as Clojure and Scala.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).